Cooking is such a fun activity that you can do alone or with your family.

 While you can easily search for a specific recipe on the internet, there is nothing like the recipe you get when you cook it with Pit Boss grills and their ingredients and recipe.

-I have made a recipe based on the Pit Boss recipe that will guide you through.
+I have made a recipe based on the Pit Boss recipe and it was a pretty good recipe for a beginner like me.

 This step-by-step process is straightforward to follow and will guide you through every step of the way.